RoyalKarma/2048/README.md

-# 2048
+# 2048-Project

-A simple C game, made much more complicated then it really needs to be.
+Simple C 2048 game brought to you by yours truly.